hihiz20/nova-american-diet/README.md

 ![Complete](https://img.shields.io/badge/Data_Collection-Complete-2E7D32?style=flat-square) ![Complete](https://img.shields.io/badge/Methods-Complete-2E7D32?style=flat-square) ![In Progress](https://img.shields.io/badge/Results_&_Discussions-In_Progress-8B0000?style=flat-square) ![Pending](https://img.shields.io/badge/Conclusion-Pending-6B6B6B?style=flat-square)

 ## Introduction
 Does every food product you buy at the grocery store claim to be healthy?
 The advertisement looks innocent, but the ingredients tell a different story.
-Less than 1% of food products in the US market are truly minimally processed (NOVA 1 - unprocessed or minimally processed).
-This project aims to discover the rest of the 99% of the US foods we consume daily using the NOVA Classification System.
+Less than 1% of branded food products available in the US market are truly minimally processed — no added salt, sugar, or chemical additives (NOVA 1).
+This project aims to discover what makes up the remaining 99% of the US foods available across different food categories using the NOVA Classification System.

 > *"The food advertisement is innocent, but the ingredients tell the truth."* - Hizkia Permata